Updated December 8, 20215 min read

 A poorly constructed vegan diet may cause some vitamin deficiencies that could hurt your health and do the exact opposite of what you intended.

-Many vegan diets don’t contain enough B12, a severe deficiency of which can lead to irreversible nerve damage as well as neurological and psychiatric conditions.
+B12: A severe deficiency can lead to irreversible nerve damage as well as neurological and psychiatric conditions.

-A vitamin deficiency itself won’t negatively impact the rate you are offered for a life insurance policy, but the impacts on your health from a severe deficiency can make you subject to extremely high rates.
-If you’re following a vegan diet, make sure to incorporate fortified foods or supplements into your regimen so that you don’t experience any adverse effects.
+A vitamin deficiency itself won’t negatively impact your life insurance offer, but the effects on your health from a severe deficiency could lead to health concerns that would raise your premiums.
+Incorporate fortified foods or supplements into your regimen so that you don’t experience any adverse effects.

-A vegan diet that is high in non-essential fats, salt, sugar, and sodium is equally as largely ineffective in managing your health.
-Whether or not you introduce a completely vegan diet into your life, simply reducing your consumption of red meat and incorporating more plant-based meals can reduce your risk of diabetes, heart attack, and other diseases, as well as how much you will pay for life insurance.
+Any diet that is high in non-essential fats, salt, sugar, and sodium is ineffective for managing your health.
+Whether or not you introduce a completely vegan diet into your life, simply reducing your consumption of red meat and incorporating healthier ingredients can reduce your risk of diabetes, heart attack, and other diseases, and therefore how much you could pay for life insurance.